KwaneleSishi/Memory_Card_Matching_Game-HTML_CSS_JS/README.md

 Create a grid of cards that users flip to find matching pairs.

 Technical Requirements
-✅ Use CSS Grid to create a 4x4 board
+✅ Use CSS Grid to create a 4x4 board</br>
-✅ Generate 8 pairs of matching symbols (e.g., emojis, letters) ✅ Shuffle cards randomly on page load
+✅ Generate 8 pairs of matching symbols (e.g., emojis, letters)</br>
+✅ Shuffle cards randomly on page load</br>
-✅ Allow users to flip two cards at a time
+✅ Allow users to flip two cards at a time</br>
-✅ Check for matches and leave matched cards face-up
+✅ Check for matches and leave matched cards face-up</br>
-✅ Reset unmatched cards after 1 second
+✅ Reset unmatched cards after 1 second</br>

 Bonus Features
-✨ Add flip animations using CSS transitions
+✨ Add flip animations using CSS transitions</br>
-✨ Track and display score (number of attempts)
+✨ Track and display score (number of attempts)</br>
-✨ Add a win condition when all pairs are matched
+✨ Add a win condition when all pairs are matched</br>

 Key Concepts Tested
-Array manipulation (shuffle, forEach)
+Array manipulation (shuffle, forEach)</br>
-CSS Grid for game layout
+CSS Grid for game layout</br>
-Event listeners for card interactions
+Event listeners for card interactions</br>

 <video width="600" controls>
   <source src="Preview of the Game.mp4" type="video/mp4">